basho/basho_docs/source/languages/en/riak/ops/running/tools/index.md

 ## riak-admin

-`[[riak-admin|riak-admin Command Line]]` performs operations not related to node-liveness, including node membership, backup, and basic status reporting.
+`[[riak-admin|riak-admin Command Line]]` performs operations not related to node liveness, including node membership, backup, and basic status reporting.
 The node must be running for most of these commands to work.
 The following subcommands are supported:

 * [[cluster|riak-admin Command Line#cluster]]
   * [[cluster join|riak-admin Command Line#cluster join]]